snytex/AutoDeafen-Linux/README.md

 <details>
   <summary><b>Why do I need Vencord?</b></summary>
   <br>
-  Because Discord on Linux (especially via Proton/Wine) handles hotkeys differently, the Vencord plugin acts as the bridge between the Geode mod and your Discord client.
+  Because Discord on Linux (especially on Wayland) handles hotkeys differently, the Vencord plugin acts as the bridge between the Geode mod and your Discord client.
 </details>

 ## Credits